January 13-15, 2023 | Jameson Camp | Indianapolis, IN

 • Identify national opportunities to receive chapter funding and support.

-We understand that the finance chair’s position can difficult and thankless.
+We understand that the finance chair’s position is critical to chapter success, but can be difficult and sometimes thankless.
 Join us for a weekend of resources, training, camaraderie, and support.
 All chapters have one seat reserved for their attendee.
 Additional seats are available at cost.

 Wakerly Service-Learning Workshop